 The Municipality will embark on a process whereby staff will be held accountable for delivering on their duties within the framework of their job descriptions.
-The disciplinary code as per the that the discipline and execution of duties is done within a structured and effective environment.
+The disciplinary code as per the Labour Relations Act will be closely adhered to and disciplinary measures introduced to ensure that the discipline and execution of duties is done within a structured and effective environment.